Petros Dellaportas - University College London

 Diego Klabjan - Northwestern University

 Diego Klabjan is a professor at Northwestern University, Department of Industrial Engineering and Management Sciences.
-He is also Founding Director, Master of Science in Analytics.
-His expertise is focused on data science and deep learning with concentration in finance, transportation, and healthcare.
+He is also Founding Director, Master of Science in Analytics, and the Deep Learning Lab.
+His expertise is focused on data science and deep learning with a concentration in finance, insurance, and healthcare.
 Professor Klabjan has led projects with large companies such as The Chicago Mercantile Exchange Group, Intel, General Motors and many other, and he is also assisting numerous start-ups with their analytics needs.
 He is also a founder of Opex Analytics.

 Dr. Jun Wang - MediaGamma Ltd